-- (a) for 2002 1.39 tonnes CO2e/MWh; and - (b) for each subsequent calendar year a figure to be calculated by the Department DSDBI and supplied to the relevant retailer by the Commission.
+(a) for 2002 - 1.39 tonnes CO2e/MWh; and

+(b) for each subsequent calendar year - a figure to be calculated by DSDBI and supplied to the relevant retailer by the Commission.
 The figure is to be derived from relevant data in the then latest National Greenhouse Gas Inventory published by the Department of Climate Change and Energy Efficiency (a Commonwealth Government department) and other relevant documents so as to reflect average greenhouse gas intensity of electricity sold in Victoria (in the absence of which the previous year's figure applies).

-Department SDBI means the department with primary responsibility for the supporting Minister administering the Electricity Industry Act.
-Victorian Department of State Development, Business and Innovation.
+DSDBI means the Victorian Department of State Development, Business and Innovation.